Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Related Work

 \section{Related Work}

-\textbf{Instruction-Following of LLMs.} Since the ability to follow instructions is crucial for the practical use of LLMs, many recent studies evaluate this capability from various perspectives \citep{dubois2024length,zhou2023instruction,jiang2023followbench,chen2024benchmarking,zhou2023instruction,he2024can}.
-They evaluate LLMs' instruction-following ability by testing on length \citep{dubois2024length}, format \citep{zhou2023instruction}, semantic and topic constraints \citep{chen2024benchmarking}.
-Most works only test LLMs on simple instructions with only 1-2 constraints.
-Recently, some works generate instructions with multiple constraints \citep{he2024complex,jiang2023followbench}.
-They find that LLMs struggle to follow complex instructions as the number of constraints increases.
-Moreover, there is a big performance gap between the open-source models and the closed-source models on instruction-following.
-Upon finding these problems, some seminal works aim to improve instruction-following the ability of LLMs \citep{chen2023comprehensive,sun2024conifer,wang2024instructions,he2024complex}.
-They use various prompting strategies to generate instructions and responses with advanced LLM models (e.g., GPT4) and then use the generated data to fine-tune open-source LLMs.
-Though most methods only consider instructions with few constraints, one of them \citep{he2024complex} focuses on improving the LLMs' ability to follow multiple constraints.
-They generate complex instruction datasets by merging instructions with external constraints.
-Then, they adopt GPT4 (teacher model) to modify the response of the open source model (student model) iteratively.
-The student model is finetuned by both the intermediate modification process and the final modified response.
-Although fine-tuning is an effective approach, it usually requires a large number of computation resources and heavily de- pends on the data quality.
-In addition, the fine-tuned model will still suffer from new constraints not seen before.
-Different from previous methods, our framework uses in-context learning with tool interaction to effectively identify and rectify unsatisfactory responses using the LLM itself, which is more practical and accessible.
+\textbf{Instruction-Following of LLMs.} Recent studies show that LLMs struggle to follow complex instructions, especially as the number of constraints increases \citep{dubois2024length,zhou2023instruction,jiang2023followbench,chen2024benchmarking,zhou2023instruction,he2024can}.
+To address this challenge, some works \citep{chen2023comprehensive,sun2024conifer,wang2024instructions,he2024complex,dong2024self} generate instructions and responses with advanced LLMs (e.g., GPT4) and then use the generated data to fine-tune the student LLMs.
+Among them, \citet{he2024complex} focuses on improving LLMs' alignment with multiple constraints.
+They iteratively refine student model responses using GPT-4 as a teacher.
+The student model is fine-tuned on both intermediate modifications and final refined responses.
+Although effective, these methods rely heavily on the teacher model and are resource-consuming.
+Different from previous methods, our framework uses ins-context learning with tool interaction to effectively refine unsatisfactory responses, offering a more practical solution.